oemof/tespy/docs/modules/networks.rst

     my_plant.export('mynetwork.json')

-This generates a folder structure containing all relevant files defining your network (general network information, components, connections, busses, characteristics) holding the parametrisation of that network.
-You can re-import the network using following code with the path to the saved documents.
+This exports a json file containing all relevant information defining your network (general network information, components, connections, busses, characteristics) holding the parametrisation of that network.
+You can re-import the network using following code with the path to the saved document.
 The generated network object contains the same information as a TESPy network created by a python script.
-Thus, it is possible to set your parameters in the .csv-files, too.
-The imported network is handled identically as a manually created network.

 .. code:: python